-Yes, we do ask questions about such skills and interests on our membership petition.
-It is an effort to get to know you better — it is not used as a means of “filtering” potential members.
+Yes, we do ask questions about such skills and interests, both directly and through surveys.
+It is an effort to get to know you better and to match you with other members working in the same field — it is not used as a means of “filtering” potential members.
 Membership is open to all.

 What is the cost of membership?

 Members agree to pay annual dues, which include a subscription to our journal, and to pay assessments made by the Board of Directors.
-Dues are presently $100/year, and benefits include two issues of our journal, The Augustan Omnibus, and six issues of our newsletter, Augustæum.
+Dues are presently $100/year, and benefits include a free subscription to our journal, The Augustan Omnibus, and to our members' newsletter, Augustæum.

 But is that all?
 Members are also asked to support the journal with articles, reviews, and letters.
 Members also agree to help other members with their researches.
 Other appeals for donations may be made.
 And of course our Board, Chairmen, and Committee Members must be drawn from the ranks of member volunteers.
 So what is required is small, but what is expected is somewhat larger.